APPENDIX "B"

 B2.3 In the same breath, the judge said that the

-If the question before her is not ethical, one may reasonably ask why she
+If the question before her was not ethical, one may reasonably ask why she

 embarked upon a lengthy discussion of ethics.